Friday, May 29, 2020

 Here's the bottom line - if you're bored and want stations to communicate with, go to the WA7BNM Contest Calendar, look up this weekend and click on the rules for a given contest event.
 Before you know it, you will be contesting like a pro.
 Otherwise, blindly calling contest stations when you are NoT actively participating in that event will leave you and everyone else FRUSTRATED.

-Can I make it anymore clear?
+Can I make it any clearer?